- Helpful Tips

 If you are visiting on a self-guided, teacher lead visit you can visit on any day that you would like.
 We do not limit the number of schools on any given day.

 If you are interested in booking formal education sessions (click for details), spaces are limited.
 We recommend booking as far in advance as possible to ensure availability.
-You can also contact the education department (01206 332511 or firstname.lastname@example.org) before making your booking to check availability on your preferred dates.
+You can also contact the education department (01206 332511 or 01206 331292 or email@example.com) before making your booking to check availability on your preferred dates.
 Please note that if you are interested in sessions on weekends, they are possible but must be booked very far in advanced to ensure availability.

 We have a school map which highlights lunch locations, and other important information for schools.
 Please click here to download our School Map.
+Please be aware that due to special events or other unforeseen circumstances some of these picnic areas may not be available on the day of your visit.

 If anyone in your group has accessibility needs we also have an accessibility map which shows suggested easier routes to avoid our steep hills.
 Please click here to download our Accessibility Map.